 - Copays and any other unreimbursed payments made to a medical professional (including doctors, dentists, surgeons, chiropractors, psychiatrists, psychologists, and nontraditional medical practitioners)

 - Health insurance premiums (The key is that they cannot be made with pre-tax dollars.
 So if your premiums are paid through a payroll deduction by your company, they probably don’t qualify.
-Check with your tax pro on health insurance deductions to be sure.)
+Check with your tax pro on health insurance deductions to confirm.)

 - Prescription medication